PJCzx/homebridge-thermostat/README.md

 }
 ```

+**Note:** You can also add the `currentRelativeHumidity` field above if enabled in the `config.json`

-2. Set the target state when it recieves:
+2. Set the targetHeatingCoolingState when it recieves:
 ```
 /targetHeatingCoolingState/{INT_VALUE_0_TO_3}
 ```

-3. Set the target temperature when it recieves:
+3. Set the targetTemperature when it recieves:
 ```
 /targetTemperature/{INT_VALUE}
 ```